exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/component-management/customizing-toolkit.md

 ### Custom annotations.
 Annotation scopes

 When creating markup for the Granite UI, the ToolKit handles data from the project's source code.
 Often it comes from Java annotations like `@AemComponent`, `@EditConfig`, or, e.g., `@DatePicker`.

 You can create such annotations yourself.
 In the most basic case, you only need to declare an arbitrary annotation and attach the `@AnnotationRendering` meta-annotation.

 `@AnnotationRendering` allows specifying what properties will be automatically mapped to the underlying node's attributes and in what *scope*.

 #### Custom annotation scope

 The notion of *scope* refers to the region of a component in which the current annotation/handler is effective.
 The most common scopes are enumerated in the `Scopes` class.
-These are the component scope (roughly maps to the *.content.xml* file in a component's folder as we see in the project source files), *\<cq:dialog>*, *\<cq:design_dialog>*, *\<cq: editConfig>*, *\<cq:childEditConfig>*, *\<cq:htmlTag>*.
+These are the component scope (roughly maps to the *.content.xml* file in a component's folder as we see in the project source files), *\<cq:dialog>*, *\<cq:design_dialog>*, *\<cq:editConfig>*, *\<cq:childEditConfig>*, *\<cq:htmlTag>*.
 There can be custom scopes for specific cases.
 Whenever the scope is not specified, the default (or "all-included") scope is assumed.

 Consider the following example: